Rat race

-A rat race is an endless, self-defeating, or pointless pursuit.
-The phrase equates humans to rats attempting to earn a reward such as cheese, in vain.
-It may also refer to a competitive struggle to get ahead financially or routinely.
+A rat race is a metaphor used to describe an endless, self-defeating, or pointless pursuit.

-The term is commonly associated with an exhausting, repetitive lifestyle that leaves no time for relaxation or enjoyment.
+The phrase is sometimes used to relate the human life to that of rats attempting to earn an ultimately pointless reward when death is inevitable.
+While rats pursue cheese, humans pursue financial and competitive gain.
+While both often compete and struggle for existence, both humans and rats eventually reach the same fate: death.
+This ultimately represents a nihilistic philosophical approach to life and society.
+The term is also commonly associated with an exhausting, repetitive lifestyle that leaves no time for relaxation or enjoyment.

 Etymology

+In the late 1800s, the term "rat-run" was used meaning "maze-like passages by which rats move about their territory", commonly used in a derogatory sense.

+By the 1930s actual rat races of some sort are frequently mentioned among carnival and gambling attractions.

-The earliest known occurrence is 1934.
-In reference to aviation training a rat race was originally a "follow-the-leader" game in which a trainee fighter pilot had to copy all the actions (loops, rolls, spins, Immelmann turns etc.) performed by an experienced pilot.
-From 1945, the phrase took on the meaning of "competitive struggle."
+By 1934, "rat-race" was also used in reference to aviation training, referring to a "follow-the-leader" game in which a trainee fighter pilot had to copy all the actions (loops, rolls, spins, Immelmann turns etc.) performed by an experienced pilot.

+From 1939, the phrase took on the meaning of "competitive struggle" referring to a person's work and life.

 Historical usage

 The Rat Race was used as a title for a novel written by Jay Franklin in 1947 for Colliers Magazine and first published in book form in 1950.
 It is dedicated To those few rats in Washington who do not carry brief-cases.